openstack/openstack-manuals/doc/common/glossary.rst

       The default panel that is displayed when a user accesses the horizon dashboard.

-   default tenant
+   default project

-      New users are assigned to this tenant if no tenant is specified when a user is created.
+      New users are assigned to this project if no project is specified when a user is created.

    default token

-      An Identity service token that is not associated with a specific tenant and is exchanged for a scoped token.
+      An Identity service token that is not associated with a specific project and is exchanged for a scoped token.

    delayed delete